1tonyhan/bell-inequality-simulation/README.md

 In this project, I explore the basics of quantum computing and how experimentation around the bell inequality (through qiskit and using IBM cloud server QPUs) demonstrates violation of classical mechanic behaviour - pointing to quantum behaviour, namely, entanglement.

-Here is a brief summary of the bell inequality, and experiments surrounding it:
+Here is a brief summary of the bell inequality as I understand it:

 I will use the example of a particle with a spin of 0 that decays into two separate but entangled particles with spin of +/- 1/2. (+ is spin up, - is spin down) For simplicity, I will call these particles A and B henceforth.
 I will also set the premise that there is an assumption of no other angular momentum other than spin in this situation; meaning spin is conserved.